-Gobekli Tepe in Turkey is one of the most remarkable prehistoric sites in the world.
+Gobekli Tepe in Türkiye is one of the most remarkable prehistoric sites in the world.
 It is so unusual that it has turned the archaeological world on its head.
-Gobekli Tepe is actually a 12,000 year old temple complex, built by a hunter-gatherer culture (or perhaps by the first Stone Age farmers?) and they are the oldest temples in the world.
+Gobekli Tepe is actually a 12,000 year old temple complex, built by a hunter-gatherer culture and they are the oldest temples in the world.
 Until this complex was discovered, it had been thought that temples had only been built by agrarian cultures.
 The complex has been on the list of UNESCO World Heritage Sites since 2018.
-Gobekli Tepe lies approximately 15 kilometre from the town of Sanliurfa in Southeast Turkey.
+Gobekli Tepe lies approximately 15 kilometre from the town of Sanliurfa in Southeast Türkiye.

 Gobekli Tepe, a constant stream of new discoveries